 Benefits: What is waste for one can be a resource for others.
 Try bartering your by-products with local producers to secure additional income and support charity to make a difference in the world.
 Posting an end-of-the-day discounted offer in food rescue apps brings not only profit but potentially new customers too.

-only profit but potentially new customers too.
-Tips for reducing waste: Try signing up to food rescue apps and other local services of this kind.
-This will help you to sell surplus meals for a discounted price.
-Establish cooperation with a local community, charity NGO, food bank or church organization for the donation of your surplus food.
-Notify them well ahead so they can be ready to pick it up or receive it as soon as possible, preferably on the same day.
-Secure unserved food deemed for donation.
-Keep meals/trays out of sight from guests and with an unbroken cold/warm chain.
+Tips for reducing waste: At the end of the day, offer discounts for unsold food.
+Try signing up to food rescue apps and other local services of this kind.
+This will help you to sell surplus meals for a discounted price. ☐ Establish cooperation with a local community, charity NGO, food bank or church organization for the donation of your surplus food.
+Notify them well ahead so they can be ready to pick it up or receive it as soon as possible, preferably on the same day. ☐ To donate, secure unserved food, cool it down and store it properly.
+Keep it out of sight from clients and with an unbroken cold/warm chain.
+Donate it within a short time frame (preferably the same evening or the next day).
 Assign one person in charge of food donation and surplus management, to oversee the cold/warm chain, as well as ensure enough storage space. ☐ Make sure you comply with food safety regulations and applicable taxes/withdrawals.
-Look for the social/community fridges in your area to donate the surplus food.
-If you find no way to reuse surplus food or organic waste, do not throw them away yet.
-Find a local business that will see your waste as a resource, e.g., coffee grounds, and will be willing to pay or barter for it.
-Try to approach farmers to exchange it for their products, as animal feed or compost, or simply give it away.
+Look for social/community fridges in your area to donate the surplus food. ☐ If you find no way to reuse surplus food or organic waste, do not throw them away yet.
+Find a local business that will see your waste as a resource, e.g., coffee grounds, and will be willing to pay or barter for it. ☐ If you find no way to reuse organic surplus, do not throw it away.
+Try or compost, or simply give it away.